sook-tusk/SRMS-Workshop/Project-management/SettingUp_Github_RStudio.md

 ## 5. Log in to github, then create a repository.

 Give a name and a short description.
-As a test, I created a Private repository.
-Then, click create repository.
+As a test, I created a *Private* repository.
+Ensure to create a readme file by ticking the box, *Add a README file*.
+Then, click Create repository.

 In the repository, click Code (in green) drop-down menu.
 Instead of HTML URL, we need SSH URL to connect this repo with RStudio.
 We just